 One of Washington ‘s best kept secrets, North Bonneville is ideally located between the recreational attractions of the Columbia Gorge and the metropolitan Portland area, just 45 miles away.

 Recreation runs year-round at North Bonneville.
 Hunting, fishing and hiking are literally at your doorstep.
 There are ten lakes within three miles, and five streams within five miles of town, teeming with salmon and steelhead.
 Hamilton Creek flows right through the middle of the community.
-Greenleaf, Bass, Kidney and Tule lakes are all within the North Bonneville city limits.
+Greenleaf and Bass lakes are within the North Bonneville city limits.
 The famous Pacific Crest Trail passes through the East side of town as it meanders its way North to the Canadian border from the Mexican-American border.

 The center of the community is located near historic Strawberry Island, visited and named by Lewis and Clark.
 A Lewis and Clark Historical site is located near the river just east of the heart of town.